Endogenous Attention and the Spread of False News: Dynamics

-Recall that $y_0$ is the initial share of true stories.
-Since behavior in the no sharing region ($N$) is deterministic---exactly $1$ true story and $\kappa$ false stories are added every period---if the system starts in region $N$ and $y^*_N\in N$ then $y_n\rightarrow y^*_N=\frac{1}{1+\kappa}$ deterministically.
-Otherwise, $y_n$ converges to any stable steady state with positive probability. \begin{theorem} \begin{enumerate} $y_n$ converges almost surely to a point in $\mathcal{S}_F$.
-If $y^*_N\in N$ and $y_0\in N$ then $y_n$ converges to $y^*_N$.
-Otherwise, for all $y^*\in\mathcal{S}_F$ there is positive probability that $y_n$ converges to $y^*$. \end{enumerate} \end{theorem}
+We use the term \emph{limit points} for values to which $y_n$ converges with positive probability.
+Since behavior in the no-sharing region ($N$) is deterministic---exactly $1$ true story and $\kappa$ false stories are added every period---if the system starts in region $N$ and $y^*_N\in N$ then $y_n\rightarrow y^*_N=\frac{1}{1+\kappa}$ deterministically.
+Otherwise, any stable steady state is a limit point.

-We prove Theorem \ref{thm limit behavior} for the cases where $y_n$ does not converge deterministically to $y^*_N$ in three steps: First, we show that $y_n$ converges to a steady state of the LDI almost surely, then that $y_n$ converges to every stable steady state with positive probability, and finally that $y_n$ almost surely does not converge to an unstable steady state.